NateyLB/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

 - [ ] Describe Middleware?
+middleware sits between client and server and can intercept and do things to requests and repsonses

 - [ ] Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a status message and the change that was made

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by using routes in express

 ## Minimum Viable Product